 Member terms shall be three (3) years, except the first appointees shall serve staggered terms such that all terms do not expire within the same year.

-Each member shall be limited to two (2) terms, except for elected official appointees who may serve for the duration of their term as an elected official.
+Each member shall be limited to two (2) terms, except for elected official appointees who may serve per the direction of their Elected Bodies.

 Regular terms shall begin December 1 and end November 30 of the expiring term year.